Market Analysis · Updated

 For Investors

-4. Green finance is a growth vector: ESG loan incentives drive product innovation
+4. Green finance is a growth vector: ESG loan incentives in Germany (€762M KfW allocation), Italy (7% volume growth), and Poland are creating specialist advisory demand

 For Operators